The story of the RSD scandal involving Julien Blanc is the story of a typical shame attack.

 The act of shaming someone for breaking an alleged standard of ethics and morals, and framing him as “unworthy” for that morally just society

-The standards of ethics and morals are either the majority’s standards or simply the ones that the moral police prefers.
+The standards of ethics and morals are either the majority’s standards or simply the ones that the moral police prefer.

 Moral policing is a pejorative term, implying that the ethics and morals used as yardsticks are not necessarily good and positive but can simply be a tool to win an argument and destroy an opponent.

-The moral police always takes a judge role against the attacker, framing themselves as “moral and fair” and framing the attacked as “not good enough” for us.
+The moral police always take a judge role against the attacker, framing themselves as “moral and fair” and framing the attack as “not good enough” for us.

 To learn more about judges please read here:

 We have seen shame attacks and more policing before on this site, for example analyzing the Charlie Sheene interview.

 But this case is different because Julien Blanc did misbehave publicly, so the moral police had an even easier job.